huebnerl/Wedding-Problems/Wedding-Seating-Plan-Problem.md

 # The Wedding Seating Plan Problem and how to solve it.
+Marrying the love of your life is for most of us the greatest moment of life and comes among all the gratitute and happiness with a lot of emotions as well.
+Having a Marriage Date and a Wedding Location is often one of the first achievements and takes away a lot of pressure during the wedding planning.
+Nevertheless, talking about the location could still cause a lot of trouble when thinking about how to seat you lovelly guests at the wedding later.

+Thankfully a lot of great researchers and mathematitions married before me and had the same intuition that math could help us with this crazy problem of how to seat your guests.
+Let me introduce you to the common and absolutely life-relevant "Wedding Seating Plan Problem".

+This little post shall give you an idea on how to use mathematical optimization to support your personal journey to a great wedding seating plan.

 Let's consider $n$ wedding guests which shall be seated at $m$ tables. $a$ shall define the maximum number of guests a table $m$ can seat.
 The minimum number of peaople each guest knows at their table is defined by $b$.
 Let $C^{ij}$ be the connection matrix indicating the relation of guest $i$ to guest $j$ from number 0 (not knowing each other) to 50 (shall be seated together).